-- At year end the accrued defined benefit pension under the supplementary pension plan and, if applicable, the LAPP as at December 31, 2012. and payable at the normal retirement age of 65 based on highest average earnings, CPP and pensionable service as at December 31, 2012.
-An unreduced pension is payable at the earliest of age 65 or 85 points. - .
-At age 65 the amount payable on retirement at age 65, assumes continued service accrual to age 65 and that the highest average earnings and estimated CPP, at age 65, remain unchanged from December 31, 2012.
+- At year end the accrued defined benefit pension under the SRP and, if applicable, the LAPP as at December 31, 2013 and payable at normal retirement age of 65 based on highest average earnings, average YMPE and pensionable service as at December 31, 2013.
+An unreduced pension is payable at the earliest of age 65 or 85 points. - At age 65 the amount payable on retirement at age 65, assumes continued service accrual to age 65 and that the highest average earnings and estimated CPP, at age 65, remain unchanged from December 31, 2013.